 Ep.11 - What makes a good leader?

-Join Head of Sixth Form Spencer Pinkus, as he leads a discussion with our Student President Team on the topic of 'What makes a good leader?'.
+Join former Head of Sixth Form Spencer Pinkus, as he leads a discussion with our Student President Team on the topic of 'What makes a good leader?'.

 Ep.
 27 - Campaign to increase subtitles in cinemas for deaf children

 Join Stephen Perse Sixth Form student James as he talks to fellow student and campaigner Holly about her BBC Radio 4 interview, and working on the campaign to increase subtitles in cinemas for deaf children and families with the National Deaf Children's Society.

 Join former principal Tricia Kelleher as she chats to Sixth Form student Justin about the recent Cambridge Model United Nations conference and the importance of collaborations between young people across the world.

 As well as offering Drama as an academic subject at A Level we run a full programme of productions and enrichment opportunities throughout the year - these are open to all students, regardless of their subject choices.
 We have a fully-equipped main performance space, a black box studio, a green room and a state-of-the art control box.

 Rehearsed during enrichment lessons throughout the autumn term, the sixth form exclusive play was performed at the beginning of February to rave reviews.